ThePerfectComputer/nimulatorPPC/README.md

        - [x] use xor for pattern matching(should work?)
        - [x] test endianness with decode
  - [x] FormEnum -> FieldSelect
- - [ ] Add sane debug and logging facilities
+ - [ ] Add list of supported instructions
  - [ ] Add sane debug and logging facilities
  - [x] support bi-endian writes
  - [x] convert from seq to arr